cloudposse/build-harness/README.md

 ## Slack Community

 Join our [Open Source Community][slack] on Slack.
 It's **FREE** for everyone!
 Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
 This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build totally *sweet* infrastructure.

+## Discourse Forums

+Participate in our [Discourse Forums][discourse].
+Here you'll answers to commonly asked questions.
+Most questions will be related to the enormous number of projects we support on our GitHub.
+Come here to collaborate on answers, solutions, and ideas about the products and services we value.
+It only takes a minute to get started and you can sign in with you GitHub account.

 ## Newsletter